A-08556

 Plain Language

-AI tools used by disability insurers in utilization review or utilization management may not independently deny, delay, or modify healthcare services based on medical necessity.
-Every medical necessity determination must be made by a licensed physician or licensed health care professional competent in the relevant clinical specialty, who must review and consider the requesting provider's recommendation, the insured's medical history, and individual clinical circumstances.
-This mirrors the parallel Public Health Law provision and prohibits AI from serving as the sole or primary basis for any adverse coverage action.
+AI tools used by disability insurers are categorically prohibited from denying, delaying, or modifying healthcare services based on medical necessity — even partially.
+All medical necessity determinations must be made by a licensed physician or licensed healthcare professional competent in the relevant clinical area, who reviews the treating provider's recommendation, the insured's medical history, and individual clinical circumstances.
+This mirrors the Public Health Law obligation but applies to insurers regulated under the Insurance Law.

 Statutory Text